owid/owid-grapher/baker/readme.md

 This folder contains code for baking and deploying the live site.

-## Watch.ts
+## Queue

-Currently we use pm2 to run the Watch.ts process.
+Currently we use pm2 to run the queue process.
 This process creates a deploy queue when an author makes a change.

 It used to be embedded as part of `adminSiteServer` and a deploy process was spawned every time there was a deploy.
 The issue at the time was that we'd have multiple processes deploying simultaneously and very rarely it would lead to broken content (e.g. js deployed while webpack is generating it).
 The other issue was that these processes, for some unknown reason, sometimes didn't exit cleanly, and would hang around as zombies.